okoeth/apex-analyser/README.md

 file).
 *  The path to the GraphViz "dot" command in ArcHandler.java
 *  The path to the output directories in ApexClassAnalyser.java
+*  The trigger / class name(s) to be analysed in Main.java

 ## Usage ###
 Run `mvn install` to build the jar file with dependencies.
 Then run